topjohnwu/Magisk/docs/tips.md

 1. Once it's done you will be left with an upgraded, 100% stock, un-rooted device.
 You will have to manually flash Magisk back.
 Consider using the methods stated in step 1. to flash Magisk without touching the recovery partition if you want to receive stock OTAs frequently.

 ## Remove Files
-How to efficiently remove a file systemless-ly?
+How to remove a file systemless-ly?
 To actually make the file **disappear** is complicated (possible, not worth the effort). **Replacing it with a dummy file should be good enough**!
 Create an empty file with the same name and place it in the same path within a module, it shall replace your target file with a dummy file.

 ## Remove Folders
 Same as mentioned above, actually making the folder to **disappear** is not worth the effort. **Replacing it with an empty folder should be good enough**!
 A handy trick for module developers using [Magisk Module Template](https://github.com/topjohnwu/magisk-module-template) is to add the folder you want to remove into the `REPLACE` list within `config.sh`.
 If your module doesn't provide a correspond folder, it will create an empty folder, and automatically add `.replace` into the empty folder so the dummy folder will properly replace the one in `/system`.